SanderMertens/bake/README.md

 # bake
 Bake is an opinionated buildtool that dramatically reduces the complexity of a build configuration by imposing a well-defined structure upon projects.
 This is great for two reasons:

 1. Bake projects look the same which makes it easy to share and read code.
 2. Bake configuration can be reduced to a simple declarative JSON file.

-## Overview
+## Goal
+The goal of bake is to bring a level of abstraction to building software that is comparable with `npm`.
+Tools like `make`, `cmake` and `premake` abstract away from writing your own compiler commands by hand, but still require users to create their own buildsystem, with proprietary mechanisms for specifying dependencies, build configurations etc.

+This makes it difficult to share code between different people and organizations, and is arguably one of the reasons why ecosystems like `npm` are fast-growing, while ecosystems for native code are very fragmented.

+Bake is not just a buildtool like `make` that can automatically generate compiler commands.
+It is also a buildsystem that clearly specifies how projects are organized and configured.
+When a project relies on bake, a user does, for example, not need to worry about how to link with it, where to find its include files or whether binaries have been built with incompatible compiler flags.

-The motivation behind bake was to create a buildtool that is optimized for codebases that consist of many projects with complex interdependencies.
-A secondary goal was to create a zero-dependency buildtool that can be easily ported to other platforms.
+A secondary goal is to create a zero-dependency buildtool that can be easily ported to other platforms.
+Whereas other buildtools exist, like `make, ``premake`, `rake` and `gradle`, they all rely on their respective ecosystems (`unix`, `lua`, `ruby`, `java`) which complicates writing platform-independent build configurations.

-To simplify working with many projects, bake automatically discovers projects in the current folder and its subfolders.
-It then parses the dependencies for all discovered projects, and builds the projects in the correct dependency order.

-Besides building code, bake also can:
+## Feature Overview
+Bake doesn't just build your code.
+It also makes a number of nuisances commonly encountered when building code easier to manage, like setting `LD_LIBRARY_PATH` or installing resource (non-code) files.

+Here is a (non-exhaustive) overview of bake features:

 - Install project binaries to a common location so they can be located by their logical name
 - Install miscellaneous files to a common location (like configuration, HTML/CSS/JS) that can be accessed regardless from where the code is ran